 oc tag command, which is similar to the

-tag command, but operates on imagestreams instead of directly on images.
+docker tag command, but operates on image streams instead of directly on images.

 An image ID is a SHA (Secure Hash Algorithm) code that can be used to pull an image.
 A SHA image ID cannot change.
 A specific SHA identifier always references the exact same container image content.
 For example:

-However, if the imagestreamtag used by the Deployment or Build is not updated, then even if the container image in the container image registry is updated, the Build or Deployment will continue using the previous, presumably known good image.
+However, if the image stream tag used by the deployment or build is not updated, then even if the container image in the container image registry is updated, the build or deployment continues using the previous, presumably known good image.

 The source images can be stored in any of the following: